Eriner/githooks/README.md

 Just some git hooks I use.

+Not production ready, lots to do.
+I'll eventually get these to a point where I can recommend them to people, and as CI tools.

 ## Purpose

 These tools exist almost entirely to mitigate human error.
 I make mistakes, and